cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature or Enhancement
+name: Feature
-about: Request a feature or enhancement for an existing product
+about: Request new functionality for a product
 title: 'Feature request: [Feature name]'
 labels: 'Type: Feature'
 assignees: ''